 Their goal was to present the customer an enticing offer on the spot, before they even left the store, and provide more or less the same kind of experience they already offered their customers in an online experience.
 This meant tapping decades of customer purchase history information, store inventory data, and click-stream data from the retailer’s website—all during the few seconds just after the customer has completed a purchase—and then send them a text message with that offer before they’ve even walked out of the store.
 Since the retailer’s environment was based on a hybrid combination of on-premises Hortonworks, Hadoop, and various cloud implementations, implementing an end to end data pipeline for any analytics use case was a complex task.
 Loyalty data resided in Microsoft Azure while inventory and transaction data came in from various on-premises systems, with the final analytics performed on Google BigQuery.
 The company was simply not set up to turn on a dime in support of this kind of analytics use case.

 To enable faster time to deployment for continuously evolving analytics demands from the business, the retailer invested in writing their own automation layer on top of their various big data fabrics to deal with capabilities that were not available out of the box.
 Capabilities they had to build out included managing change data capture, parallelization of data ingestion, merge and synch of changed data after it was ingested, the creation of data transformation logic and managing the data workflows that had to run across multiple hybrid data environments.
 And while hand coding this framework helped fill many of the big data gaps, the implementation was brittle and they soon discovered they were spending more time troubleshooting their framework than actually using it.
 The automation framework worked only when building analytics use cases that closely resembled previously built use cases, but it was fragile.
 It broke when new use cases or datasets were introduced that deviated from the previous use cases.
-In a nutshell, their infrastructure scaled up to support large volumes and velocity of data, but it didn’t support the ability to add and support a large volume and variety of analytics use cases and data pipelines.
+In a nutshell, their infrastructure scaled up to support large volumes and velocity of data, but it didn’t support the ability to add and support a large volume and variety of big data analytics use cases and pipelines.

 To drive more agility into their data engineering processes, the company turned to Infoworks’ Agile Data Engineering Platform to provide a single software development and deployment platform that could work across all of their big data fabric environments, without requiring them to recode.
 In fact, with Infoworks, they didn’t have to hand code anything at all because they are now using a no-code GUI environment to build their data pipelines.
 Ultimately, Infoworks was used to quickly build cross-platform data pipelines that could consume data from Azure, on-premises, relational databases, and website data sources, transform and prepare the data and move it all onto the Google Cloud Platform where loyalty program analytics views are being created on top of Google BigQuery.